Loss and damage: Fight over human harm, huge climate costs | Headlines

 Loss and damage: Fight over human harm, huge climate costs

-Neither financial pledge has been fulfilled yet, but both dont address the issue of paying for current and past climate disasters, such as heat waves in India, floods in Pakistan and droughts in Africa.Our current levels of global warming at 1.1 degrees Celsius 2 degrees Fahrenheit have already caused dangerous and widespread losses and damages to nature and to billions of people, said Climate Analytics scientist Adelle Thomas of the Bahamas.

-It was a total loss — the type that is usually glossed over in big impersonal statistics like USD 40 billion in damage from this summer's Pakistan floods that put one-third of the nation underwater.
+It was a total loss — the type that is usually glossed over in big impersonal statistics like $40 billion in damage from this summer's Pakistan floods that put one-third of the nation underwater.

 "We lost everything, our home and our possessions," said Taj Mai, a mother of seven who is four months pregnant and in a flood relief camp in Pakistan's Punjab province.
 "At least in a camp our children will get food and milk."
 This is the human side of a contentious issue that will likely dominate climate negotiations in Egypt this month.
 It's about big bucks, justice, blame and taking responsibility.
 Extreme weather is worsening as the world warms, with a study calculating that human-caused climate change increased Pakistan's flood-causing rain by up to 50%.